bjango/Bjango-Templates/Help/Style Guide.md

 ### Document names

-The document names use a format of: `What It Is` in Title Case, then ` - ` (space, dash, space), then the manufacturer and platform in Title Case.
+The document names use a format of: `What It Is` in Title Case, then ` - ` (space, dash, space), then the `Manufacturer And Platform` in Title Case.

 Some examples: